Konstantinos-Chatzistavrou/Threat-Watch/SECURITY.md

 # Project Security Policy

+## Introduction

+Welcome to our project's security policy.
+Security is a top priority, and we're committed to maintaining a safe environment for all users.

 ## Supported Versions

-Yes = ✓
-No = ✗

-Project version support:

-• Version 0.0.1 ✗
+• Version 0.0.1 ✗ (UI testing version])

 • Version 0.0.2 ✓